hdeiner/aec-infrastructure/README.md

 2. Create and downoad ssh PEM files.
 This project referes to ~/.ssh/aws_linux.pem in several places.
 Update accordingly.
 3. Make sure that Terraform is installed.
-4. Ensure that main.tf has appropriate settings for your use.
+4. Ensure that terraformProvider.tf has appropriate settings for your use.
 For example, the AWS region may have to change, and that will require a change in the AMI used.
 5. On the command line, create the infrastructure with